-Annex D (informative) Method of cleaning according to Islamic Rules
+Annex E (informative) Method of cleaning according to Islamic Rules a) it is required to wash seven times, one of which shall be water mixed with soil;

-D.1 General requirements
+E.1 General requirements

 The najis, whether visible ('ainiah) or invisible (disappeared or dried up etc.) is named hukmiah.
 To cleanse najis: